How to Grow and Care for Pinstripe Calathea

 This member of the Marantaceae family is closely related to other well-loved prayer plants such as network calathea, peacock calathea, and red-veined maranta.

-You can learn more about these species and others in our roundup of 21 of the most stunning species of prayer plants to grow at home.
+You can learn more about these species and others in our roundup of the most stunning species of prayer plants to grow at home.

 A close up vertical image of a Calathea ornata pinstripe plant growing in a ceramic pot set on a wooden surface.